scuzzydude/asimov/asimov.md

 The responsibility tree - open or pseudonymous - is very valuable.
 This system works because the more people who are responsible for an idea, the more valuable that idea becomes.
 Furthermore, the more responsible people who are responsible for an idea, the more valuable it becomes.

 The inverse of the responsibility tree is the hypocrisy tree.
 Within the protocol, there is a method of shunning.
 Shunning is a way for Scoot and pledges to avoid transactions with other Scoot or pledges it has made a specific value judgement on.
-When you join a shun, you are making a statement: *I refuse to interact with this other individual or Scoot because they are specifically bad in the way the shun describes*.
-The official reference version of the protocol software will not accept transaction from an entity you have shunned.
+When you join a shun, you are making a statement: *I refuse to interact with this Scoot because it is specifically bad in the way the shun describes*.
+The official reference version of the protocol software will not accept transaction from a Scoot you have shunned.
 This is a choice of implementation.
 Nodes and pledges can earn discounts by processing transactions.
 The hypocrisy tree would reveal when nodes transact with nodes they've shunned, which will devalue the importance of a shun.
 If you joined a shun against one of your competitors and some calamity is forcing you to liquate unexpectedly, the only buyer might be somebody you really don't like.
 As in individual, I don't think this is a big worry.
 People's value judgements change over time.
 It should come into consideration when electing Foundation leadership and Scoot trustees.

 ### Scoot Naming System (SNS)